-This teacher has been fully vaccinated against the COVID-19 virus and was exposed more than 14 days and fewer than 90 days from their final dose of the COVID-19 vaccination.
+This teacher has been fully vaccinated against the COVID-19 virus and was exposed more than 14 days from their final dose of the COVID-19 vaccination.
 However, since this teacher is showing symptoms of COVID-19, this teacher is required to quarantine.